OET

 Re-marking outcomes can include increased scores, decreased scores or no change to your score.

-Your myOET (Paper-based OET) Dashboard or Candidate HUB (Computer-based OET) will be updated with your new result(s).
-(On myOET, your updated Statement of Results will be available for download within 24 hours with your new results(s)).
+Your myOET dashboard or OET Account will be updated with your new result(s).
+On myOET, your updated Statement of Results will be available for download within 24 hours with your new test results.

-• If you take another test (OET or from any other provider) during the time OET is carrying out the re-marking, OET will not refund any costs related to you taking that test, even if the re-marking increases your grade.
+If you take another test (the OET Test or from any other provider) during the time we are carrying out the re-marking, we will not refund any costs related to you taking that test, even if the re-marking increases your grade.

-• A re-marked result cannot be reversed back to the original result on the candidate’s request once it has been published.
+A re-marked result cannot be reversed back to the original result on the candidate’s request once it has been published.
+Your Statement of Result will only display the re-marking score.

 1.6 Can I appeal the outcome of the re-marking?

-• Any appeal against the outcome of the re-marking process must follow the procedure set out in OET Appeals Policy and Process in section 13 of the Test regulations .
+Any appeal against the outcome of the re-marking process must follow the procedure in OET Appeals Policy and process in Section 13 of the Test Regulations.

-• There is an AU$120 (OET on Paper) US$95 (OET on Computer) fee for the submission of each stage of an appeal (per subtest): Stage 1 and Stage 2.
+There is an AU$120 (Global, except US) / US$95 (US only) fee for the submission of each stage of an appeal: Stage 1 and Stage 2.
 For more information, please see OET Appeals Policy.